-There are two different types of 3D rendering where the first one is just an advancement over the 2D rendering, while the second one is the actual 3D with high perspectives and better camera angles.
-But, let us look at the features as a whole of the entire 3D rendering aspects.
+There are two types of 3D rendering processes.
+The first one is just an advancement over the 2D rendering, but the second one is generation of fresh 3D drawings with accurate perspectives and better camera angles.
+Let us look at the features as a whole for the 3D rendering process as a whole.

 The straight shot of the image is modeled from the computer without having a direct view or representation of the image.